 For a more affordable option, check out the Anker Soundcore Flare 2.
-While its battery life isn't as long as that of the Anker Soundcore Motion+, and it can't get as loud, it has a wider-sounding soundstage thanks to its 360-degree design.
-Its sound profile is somewhat neutral, making it suitable for listening to a wide range of audio content, and you can customize it to your liking thanks to the graphic EQ featured on its companion app.
+While its battery life isn't as long as the Anker Soundcore Motion+ and it can't get as loud, it has a wider-sounding soundstage thanks to its 360-degree design.
+Its sound profile is somewhat neutral, making it suitable for listening to a wide range of audio content, and you can customize it to your liking, thanks to the graphic EQ featured on its companion app.
 This well-built speaker is also rated IPX7 for water resistance, though we don't test this.
 Unfortunately, it struggles to reproduce low-bass even with its 'BassUp' feature turned on, so you can't feel the deep thump and rumble commonly present in bass-heavy music like hip-hop or EDM.

 If you're looking for a speaker that can get louder with longer battery life, get the Motion +.
 However, if having a more budget-friendly speaker with a wider-sounding soundstage is important to you, consider the Flare 2.

 Jul 09, 2021: No changes were made in product picks after verifying their accuracy and availability.

 Jun 11, 2021: Confirmed the picks are still the best recommendations for our users, and updated the text for consistency and accuracy.

 May 06, 2021: Added the Bang & Olufsen Beosound A1 Gen 2 to the Notable Mentions, and confirmed picks are still the best recommendation for our users.